 The University of Maine Office of Residential Life offers a variety of housing options to students who wish to live on campus.
 As with all communal living, all housing options at UMaine involve students sharing living space, bathrooms and other common areas with their peers.
 The Office of Residential Life strives to create a vibrant community and provide housing that fosters and supports students’ academic, social and personal goals and well-being.

 Students requesting housing accommodations because of a diagnosed disability are required to apply for accommodations through the office of Student Accessibility Services (SAS).
+Detailed information with disability Housing Policies and Procedures is contained in this document.
 In order to have time to process and review applications and hold spaces out of regular room selection the following deadlines for submitting materials have been established.

-- Returning students who plan to live on campus fall 2019 must submit materials by February 8, 2019.
+- Returning students who plan to live on campus Fall 2020 must submit materials by February 1, 2020.

 Student Accessibility Services